QuickSilverAlpha/XV6-Scheduler/README.md

 Lottery scheduling works by assigning tickets to each of the processes in the system.
 Then, in each time slice, it randomly picks a ‘winning’ ticket.
 It is up to you to decide how many more tickets to assign less nice processes and vice versa. **Implement lottery scheduling in xv6.**

 ### Part 4 - Testing
-There are testcases in the userspace to test all the above mentioned scenarious
+There are testcases in the userspace to test all the above mentioned scenarios.